KeLLs-Link/WEB-SOLUTION-IMPLEMENTATION-WITH-WORDPRESS/wordpress.md

 ### **Update /etc/fstab file so that the mount configuration will persist after restart of the server.**

-The UUID of the device will be used to update the /etc/fstab file
+The UUID (Universally Unique Identifier) of the device will be used to update the /etc/fstab file

 ```
 sudo blkid
 ```
 ![image](./screenshots/blkid.png)